-The next meeting of Council will be held on Monday 20th May at Norwood Social Hall commencing at 7.15pm
+The next meeting of Council will be held on Monday 7th March 2022 at 7.30pm at the Norwood Social Hall, Norwood.

 Washburn parish is situated north of Otley and west of Harrogate in the county of North Yorkshire.
 The parish comprises the five rural areas of Blubberhouses, Fewston, Norwood, Great Timble and Little Timble.